-When bike touring, you usually can't simply pull over next to the road and camp there.
-It's kinda sketchy, would be loud at night with cars going by, and almost all land next to a road is private and fenced-off.
-Usually, it's best to get into a town and start asking around.
+When bike touring, you typically can't simply pull over next to the road and camp there.
+Instead, it's better to get into a town and ask around.
 Some of the more common arrangements including camping in city parks and sleeping on the floor of a church.
 Every so often I'm lucky enough to get taken in by friendly strangers, which usually means a hot shower!

 The strangest place I've slept is probably an outhouse in Alaska.

 What do you eat?

 This article goes into more detail, but oatmeal, fruit, nuts, tortillas, peanut butter, and instant rice, beans, and potatoes are staples.

 I run and bike a lot.
 That's most of it.
 If you want to get good at anything, do it a lot.